theoomoregbee/angular-music-search/README.md

 # angular-music-search
-this is a music search using spotify and angular
+this is a music search using spotify and angular , the main build application is in dist/

 ## installation Guide